ozzy045/Or-Zaguri/README.md

 - Cloud computing with Azure
 - Infrastructure as a code - Provisioning to Azure Cloud with Terraform
 - Configuration management - maintainig and deploying app the azure cloud with Ansible
-- Continues Integration and Continues Development/Delivery (CICD) with Azure DevOps
+- continuous Integration and continuous Deployment/Delivery (CICD) with Azure DevOps

 **Check out my Portfolio:** 🎯[Portfolio](https://harshkumarkhatri.github.io/Portfolio-Site/index.html).